whelmed/advanced_python_course/README.md

 * Sprint Planning 00: [5min] Introduction

-* Sprint 01: [5min] Local Development Setup
+* Sprint 01: Local Development Setup
     * In this lesson we'll:
         * Start a Linux VM using Vagrant
         * Compile and install Python 3.8
         * Setup a virtual environment

-* Sprint 02: [6min] Create a Text Processor
+* Sprint 02: Implementing the Text Processor
     * In this lesson we'll:
         * Create a centralized multiprocess logger
         * Install Spacy
         * Create an entity extraction process for text

-* Sprint 03: [8min] Create Message Queue with unit tests
+* Sprint 03: Implement and Test the Message Queue
     * In this lesson we'll:
         * Create a multiprocess aware, drainable queue
         * Use pytests to validate the functionality

-* Sprint 04: [8min] Create Data Models, Create Shutdown Manager with unit tests, Stub Persistence Functions
+* Sprint 04: Implement Data Models and Shutdown Manager
     * In this lesson we'll:
         * Install Pydantic
         * Create Models